M360

 M360 was powerful, but fragmented

 When I joined the team, the platform was already functional and in use, but the user experience revealed signs of fragmentation.
-Users were often unsure how to proceed from one step to the next and the terminology used across the platform wasn’t always aligned with how users thought or worked.
 While the tool had power, it lacked the clarity and simplicity that real estate professionals needed to feel confident and in control.
+For example, users were often unsure how to proceed from one step to the next and the terminology used across the platform wasn’t always aligned with how users thought or worked.

 Some of the most significant challenges we addressed included: